HansTubs/Threaded-Prime-Number-Search/README.md

 * Click on the specific Variant you want to run

-Variant 1 = P1PrimePart1
+1. Variant 1 = P1PrimePart1

-Variant 2 = P1PrimePart2
+2. Variant 2 = P1PrimePart2

-Variant 3 = P1PrimePart3
+3. Variant 3 = P1PrimePart3

-Variant 4 = P1PrimePart4
+4. Variant 4 = P1PrimePart4

+* After selecting the specified variant, you may run the code.

 # To edit the config file.